 Culture: Beyond sourcing most of the world’s maple syrup, the maple tree has a symbolic and ecological significance in Canada.
 The iconic maple leaf is found on Canada’s flag, on coins, on highway signage and as part of various company logos.
 And two-thirds of the world’s maple tree species grow in Canada, including 10 native species, providing an important food source for wildlife.

-Whether you’re just beginning to explore growing your workforce in Canada, or you already have in-country contractors and are looking to expand their roles compliantly, we can help you navigate the employment laws and cultural considerations that come into play.
+Whether you’re just beginning to explore growing your workforce in Canada, or you already have in-country contractors and are looking to expand their roles compliantly, we can help you navigate the employment laws and cultural considerations that come into play when hiring in Canada.

 To date, Safeguard Global has helped 107 companies employ almost 450 people in Canada.
 Contact us today to schedule a free consultation with one of our global solutions experts.